Appeals Court Upholds Dismissal of FSC's Utah AV Suit

 In a statement, FSC noted that the court’s decision to reject its appeal was not a ruling on whether the state’s age verification mandate is constitutional.
 Rather, two of the court’s three justices rejected FSC’s attempt to bring suit against Utah’s attorney general and commissioner of public safety as public officials who, FSC argued, are closely tied to implementation and enforcement of the law.
 The two-to-one majority ruled that those officials are not responsible for enforcement of the law, and therefore cannot be sued by FSC.

 As XBIZ reported, FSC filed its appeal last year, after a Utah judge granted the state’s motion to dismiss the organization’s challenge to SB 287, Utah’s age verification law, which went into effect in January 2023.
-At the time, FSC noted that the law “requires sites to verify identity through a non-existent state digital ID, or to partner with data brokers to otherwise verify age and identity of all visitors,” cited serious privacy concerns about the legislation and contended that it is unconstitutional.
+At the time, FSC noted that the law “requires sites to verify identity through a non-existent state digital ID, or to partner with data brokers to otherwise verify age and identity of all visitors,” citing serious privacy concerns about the legislation, and contended that it is unconstitutional.

 Industry Reactions